tjluoma/John-Cleese-on-Creativity/Transcript.markdown

 And if, while you're pondering, somebody accuses you of indecision say, "Look, Babycakes, I don't have to decide 'til Tuesday, and I'm not chickening out of my creative discomfort by taking a *snap* decision before then, **that's too easy**."

-So, to summarize: the third factor that facilitates creativity is time, giving your mind as long as possible to come up with something original.
+So, to summarize: the third factor that facilitates creativity is *time*, giving your mind as long as possible to come up with something original.

 ### Fourth: Confidence (21:47)